 Savaria Corporation ("Savaria" or the "Corporation") was incorporated by Certificate of Incorporation issued pursuant to the provisions of the Business Corporations Act (Alberta) on October 25, 1999.
 The Articles of the Corporation were amended by Certificate of Amendment dated January 18, 2000, to delete the private company provisions including restrictions on resale.
 The Articles were amended again by a Certificate of Amendment dated July 25, 2000, consolidating the issued and outstanding common shares.
 A Certificate of Amendment dated December 21, 2001 provided for the changing of the name of the Corporation to Savaria Corporation, creating a Series "A" first preferred shares and providing for shareholders' meetings to be held outside of the Province of Alberta and were restated by a Certificate of Amendment and Registration of Restated Articles dated January 4, 2002.
-All of the previously issued and outstanding Series "A" first preferred shares have been converted to common shares in June 2005 and no Series "A" first preferred shares are currently issued and outstanding.
+All of the previously issued and outstanding Series "A" first preferred shares in June 2005 and no Series "A" first preferred shares are currently issued and outstanding.

-The Corporation's head office is located at 2724 Etienne-Lenoir, Laval, Quebec, H7R 0A3 and its registered office is located at Third Floor, 14505 Bannister Road S.E., Calgary, Alberta, T2X 3J3.
+The Corporation's head office is located at 4350 Chomedey Highway, Laval, Quebec, H7R 6E9 and its registered office is located at Third Floor, 14505 Bannister Road S.E., Calgary, Alberta, T2X 3J3.